NanoComp/meep/doc/docs/Python_User_Interface.md

 Technically, MPB computes $\omega_n(\mathbf{k})$ and then inverts it with Newton's method to find the wavevector $\mathbf{k}$ normal to `eig_vol` and mode for a given frequency; in rare cases (primarily waveguides with *nonmonotonic* dispersion relations, which doesn't usually happen in simple dielectric waveguides), MPB may need you to supply an initial "guess" for $\mathbf{k}$ in order for this Newton iteration to converge.
 You can supply this initial guess with `kpoint_func`, which is a function `kpoint_func(f, n)` that supplies a rough initial guess for the $\mathbf{k}$ of band number $n$ at frequency $f=\omega/2\pi$.
 (By default, the $\mathbf{k}$ components in the plane of the `eig_vol` region are zero.
 However, if this region spans the *entire* cell in some directions, and the cell has Bloch-periodic boundary conditions via the `k_point` parameter, then the mode's $\mathbf{k}$ components in those directions will match `k_point` so that the mode satisfies the Meep boundary conditions, regardless of `kpoint_func`.)
 If `direction` is set to `mp.NO_DIRECTION`, then `kpoint_func` is not only the initial guess and the search direction of the $\mathbf{k}$ vectors, but is also taken to be the direction of the waveguide, allowing you to [detect modes in oblique waveguides](Python_Tutorials/Eigenmode_Source.md#oblique-waveguides) (not perpendicular to the flux plane).

 **Note:** for planewaves in homogeneous media, the `kpoints` may *not* necessarily be equivalent to the actual wavevector of the mode.
 This quantity is given by `kdom`.

+Note that Meep's MPB interface only supports dispersionless non-magnetic materials but it does support anisotropic $\\varepsilon$.
+Any nonlinearities, magnetic responses $\\mu$ conductivities $\\sigma$, or dispersive polarizations in your materials will be *ignored* when computing the mode decomposition.
+PML will also be ignored.

 <a id="Simulation.add_mode_monitor"></a>